marcogong/marcogong.github.io/_pages/cv.md

 If you would like to request my CV in pdf version, please feel free to send me an [email](mailto:marcogong22@gmail.com) specifying your purpose.
 ## Education

-* B.S. in Computer Science and Technology, Xidian University, 2018
+* B.Eng. in Computer Science and Technology, Xidian University, 2018
-* M.S. in Cyberspace Security, Xidian University, 2021
+* M.Eng. in Cyberspace Security, Xidian University, 2021
 * Ph.D. in Computing, The Hong Kong Polytechnic University, 2024 (expected)